 What is a Wetland?

-Wetlands are characterized by wet soils and support vegetation, called hydrophytes, which adapt to the damp conditions.
-They provide benefits such as clean water, habitat for wildlife and places for family activities like bird watching.
-They are one of the very important surface waters that the Minnehaha Creek Watershed District works to protect.
-A constructed wetland has become a more common method of stormwater treatment due to the extensive benefits wetlands provide.
+Wetlands are characterized by wet soils and support vegetation that adapt to the damp conditions.
+They provide benefits such as clean water, habitat for wildlife and places for recreational activities like bird watching.
+A constructed wetland has become a more common method of stormwater management due to the extensive benefits wetlands provide.

 Wetlands are among the most productive ecosystems in the world, comparable to rainforests and coral reefs.